omersyuksel/markov-namegen/README.md

 # Name generator
-A simple command line name generator based on Markov chains with memory with temperature sampling.
+A simple command line name generator based on Markov chains with memory and temperature sampling.

 Also allows training own model.
 Examples for international first names are located in `models/` directory.